trimstray/linux-hardening-checklist/README.md

     UUID=<...>  /var  ext4  defaults,nosuid  0 2
     ```

-    **Comment:**

-    > Some programs (like mail-mta/netqmail) will not be able to work properly if `/var` has `noexec` and `nosuid`.
-Consider removing those options if they cause problems.

 ### `/var/log` and `/var/log/audit` partitions

 - **Rule:** Ensure `/var/log` and `/var/log/audit` located on separate partitions. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/high.png" alt="high">

-    **Rationale:**

-    > There are two important reasons to ensure that system logs are stored on a separate partition: protection against resource exhaustion (since logs can grow quite large) and protection of audit data.

 - **Rule:** Restrict `/var` partition mount options. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low">

-    **Rationale:**

-    > This helps protect system services such as daemons or other programs which use it.

     **Example:**